Additions to the formula lists in "Hypergeometric orthogonal polynomials and their $q$-analogues" by Koekoek, Lesky and Swarttouw

 \subsection{Conventions}

-The (x.y) and (x.y.z) type subsection numbers, the (x.y.z) type formula numbers, and the [x] type citation numbers refer to the book by Koekoek et al. The (x) type formula numbers refer to this manuscript and the [Kx] type citation numbers refer to citations which are not in the book.
+The (x.y) and (x.y.z) type subsection numbers, the (x.y.z) type formula numbers, and the [x] type citation numbers refer to \mycite{KLS}.
+The (x) type formula numbers refer to this manuscript and the [Kx] type citation numbers refer to citations which are not in \mycite{KLS}.
 Some standard references like \mycite{DLMF} are given by special acronyms.

 $N$ is always a positive integer.
 Always assume $n$ to be a nonnegative integer or, if $N$ is present, to be in $\{0,1,\ldots,N\}$.
 Throughout assume $0<q<1$.